Bulova authorized and jeweler recommended since 1998

 Even now, four decades after Apollo 11, there are times when I look at my Accutron and get goose bumps thinking about the fact that I have a working scientific instrument that, is fundamentally identical to the ones left on the Moon.
 I won't be around to see those instruments when they are eventually brought back to Earth, but I'm certain that my grandchildren will.

 Perhaps as they look at those lunar artifacts in their moonscape exhibit, one of them will be wearing my 1963 Spaceview that will still be quietly humming on his wrist.
-I like to imagine that he'll be telling his kids about the amazing Accutron 214 tuning fork motor driven timers that went to the Moon.
+Perhaps he'll be telling his kids about the amazing Accutron 214 tuning fork motor driven timers that went to the Moon.

 For Astronaut Owners: